horvathd2/Harman_Video_Streaming_App/README.md

 ### Windows installation:

 Download the precompiled FFMPEG builds\
-Extract the zip\
-Copy the include folder from the FFMPEG folder into your project\
-Copy the .lib files from the lib forlder\
+Extract the zip in a folder named *ffmpeg* in your C: drive\
 Copy the bin/ffmpeg.dll somewhere in your PATH alongside the executable

 Or use: